 Advertising liquor licence applications

-The application will also be advertised on the public register.
+Your application will also be advertised on OLGR's public register.

-- a licence or variation of a licence
+- a liquor licence or a variation of a liquor licence

 - a detached bottle shop